2022 JMB Band Camp

 All portions of band camp are mandatory.
 Certain limited conflicts that arise due

-to student testing, orientation, and other school-related events are acceptable provided
+to student testing, orientation, Honors College, and other school-related events are

-.
-If you have any conflicts, e-mail or call now!
+with details of your situation.
+If you have any conflicts, e-mail or call now

 HANDBOOK AND SYLLABUS

 All the rules and guidelines governing every part of the Jaguar Marching Band experience